zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-19-Continuing-SST-Partitioning-toggle/index.md

 2         |FOLLOWER (HEALTHY)  |FOLLOWER (HEALTHY)  |FOLLOWER (HEALTHY)
 ```

 For now, we assume the dashboard has an issue and continue with the experiment.
-(Note for myself: fix the dashboard)

 We are able to access operate without issues, and see no instances yet.